-What’s nice about Kotor is that you don’t need very long to see what makes it special.
-In fact, even just one day is enough time to include all the best places to visit in Kotor.
+One nice thing about Kotor is that you don’t need very long to see what makes it special.
+In fact, one day is enough time to hit all the best places to visit in Kotor.
 As with most quick trips, it helps if you have an idea of what to expect while there, which is why looking over this Kotor itinerary is such a good idea.
-WIth it in hand, you’ll have no problem exploring Kotor in 1 day.
+With it in hand, you’ll have no problem exploring Kotor in 1 day.

 Best Time to Visit Kotor

-Unfortunately, the low season from November through March isn’t a good idea, as you run the risk of things being wet and cold, with lots of attractions closed.
+Unfortunately, the low season from November through March isn’t a good idea, as you run the risk of wet and cold weather, with lots of attractions closed.

 How to Get Around Kotor

-The good news when visiting Kotor is that it’s not a place that’s hard to get around.
+The good news for when you’re visiting Kotor is that it’s not a hard place to get around.
 You’ll be spending most of your time around its Old Town, which is compact and easy to get around on foot.
 The rest of Kotor is also within walking distance.

-That being said, you’ll want to know about the local buses which visit Perast and the nearby islands.
-Blue Line buses travel from Kotor towards Perast every 30 minutes and cost €1.
+That being said, you’ll want to know about the local buses that visit Perast and the nearby islands.
+Blue Line buses leave for Perast from Kotor every 30 minutes and cost €1.
 Just make sure to hail the bus down to ensure it stops.

-The nearest airport to Kotor is Tivat Airport, which is 8km away from the town.
-Taxis are the only transport option to get too and from the airport, luckily they are not too expensive.
+The nearest airport is Tivat Airport, which is 8 kilometers away from Kotor.
+Taxis are the only transport option to and from the airport; luckily, they’re not too expensive.

 Where to Stay in Kotor

-Since the town is quite small, deciding where to stay in Kotor really isn’t too difficult.
-To make the most of your visit, the best places to stay in Kotor are within its fortified Old Town or along the nearby waterfront.
-Another option worth considering is one of the nearby towns like Perast or Tivat as they’re nice, only a short drive away, and likely to be quieter.
+Since the town is quite small, deciding where to stay in Kotor isn’t too difficult.
+The best places to stay in Kotor are in its fortified Old Town or along the nearby waterfront.
+It could also be a good option to stay in one of the nearby towns, such as Perast or Tivat – they’re nice, only a short drive away, and likely to be quieter.

-If you’re looking to surround yourself in luxury and refinement, stay at Historic Boutique Hotel Cattaro on Kotor’s Old Town Square.
-This fantastic four-star hotel is set inside a historic building and combines modern comforts with vintage styling.
+If you’re looking to surround yourself in luxury and refinement, stay at Historic Boutique Hotel Cattaro in Kotor’s Old Town Square.
+Set inside a historic building, this four-star hotel combines modern comforts with vintage styling.

-For a nice mix of home comforts and convenience, Villa Ivana Apartments is a great place to call home.
-This apartment, located just inside the town walls, has everything from air-conditioning to a kitchen, as well as a terrace with views of the bay.
+For a nice mix of home comforts and convenience, Villa Ivana Apartments is a great place to stay.
+At this apartment complex, located just inside the town walls, you’ll get air conditioning, a kitchen, and even a terrace with views of the bay.

 Among Kotor’s various budget options, one of the best is Hostel Pupa.
-This hostel just outside the walls benefits from great staff and clean common areas, which include a lounge and terrace.
+This hostel just outside the town walls benefits from great staff and clean common areas, including a lounge and terrace.